Master of Science in Nursing – Family Nurse Practitioner

 Delivery Mode: 100% Online-Hybrid

-The Master of Science in Nursing – Family Nurse Practitioner is designed for registered nurses who want to provide evidence-informed practice to culturally diverse populations using the latest technology for learning and practicing.
-This Program is grounded in a Caring Science model to teach theoretical and the evidenced-based practice of nursing.
+The Family Nurse Practitioner (MSN-FNP) concentration is designed for registered nurses who want to provide evidence-informed practice to culturally diverse populations using the latest technology for learning and practicing.
+This Program is grounded in a Caring Science model to teach theoretical and evidenced-based practice of nursing.
 Students will learn how to implement best practices for promoting and managing the health of individuals, families and communities.
 The Program provides the opportunity to be mentored as FNPs with distinctive populations in a variety of settings and communities.
-New this year is the addition of telehealth as a delivery model and all students who complete the FNP will also receive a certificate in telehealth.

-The College of Nursing has implemented new instructional strategies to provide an interactive, engaged curriculum for our 100% online hybrid curriculum.
-Courses will utilize real-time face-to-face instruction during scheduled immersions, supplemented with face-to-face instruction via web conference, phone conference, and/or live chats with fellow students and faculty.
+The College of Nursing and Health Sciences has implemented instructional strategies to provide an interactive, engaged curriculum for our 100% online hybrid curriculum.
+Courses will utilize real-time face-to-face instruction during a scheduled immersion, supplemented with face-to-face instruction via web conference, phone conference, and/or live chats with fellow students and faculty.
 Students may work as teams with peers and mentors, participate in demonstrations, interact with computer-simulated patients, and actively examine case studies.
-Courses will include online synchronous lectures, discussions, social networking, viewing video’s, examining evidence, readings, and/or other activities needed to prepare for class.
+Courses will include online and synchronous lectures, discussions, social networking, viewing videos, examining evidence, readings, and/or other activities needed to prepare for class.